-- " Neighborhood compatibility.
+- Neighborhood compatibility.
 Residential projects across the street from single-family neighborhoods shall orient the buildings to the street with individual entries, patio areas, and landscaping facing the single-family homes.
 Parking lot areas and carports shall not be located along single-family neighborhood street frontages.
 Duplexes, triplexes, and fourplexes abutting single-family neighborhoods shall include individual front doors and interior stairs (when stairs are needed).
-When determined necessary by a noise assessment, sound walls shall include an earth berm and landscaping. - " Building design.
+When determined necessary by a noise assessment, sound walls shall include an earth berm and landscaping. - Building design.
 Buildings shall carry the same theme on all elevations.
 Affordable units and market rate units in the same development shall be constructed of the same or similar exterior materials and details such that the units are not distinguishable.
 Blank walls shall be less than 30 feet in length along sidewalks, pedestrian walks, or publicly accessible outdoor space areas.
 Buildings over three stories must provide a ground-floor elevation that is distinctive from the upper stories.
 Trim surrounds shall be provided at all exterior window and door openings.
 At least two materials shall be used on any building frontage, in addition to glazing and railings.
-A minimum of 5/8 inch thickness is required for panel siding. - " Massing and articulation.
-A minimum of two features-such as balconies, cantilevers, dormers, bay windows, patios, individualized entries, and accent materials-shall be incorporated into each project building.
-A minimum one-foot offset is required for any wall plane that exceeds 30 feet in length.
-Buildings over three stories tall shall have major massing breaks at least every 100 feet along any street frontage or adjacent to a public park, publicly accessible outdoor space, or designated open space.
-Buildings shall have minor massing breaks at least every 50 feet along the street frontage.
-Rooflines shall be vertically articulated at least every 50 feet along the street frontage.
+A minimum of 5/8 inch thickness is required for panel siding.